CLAUDE.md, AGENTS.md & Copilot Instructions: Configure Every AI Coding Assistant

 AGENTS.md — The Cross-Tool Standard

 AGENTS.md is the closest thing to a universal standard.
-It was popularised by OpenAI's Codex CLI and is now supported by:
+Originally popularised by OpenAI's Codex CLI, it's now an open format stewarded by the Linux Foundation with adoption across 60,000+ open-source projects.
+It's supported by:

 • Codex CLI (primary config file)